 There can be several reasons for this.
 If you have a natural wave in your hair, it could be that this is exactly where your hair starts to make a wave.
 That’s why your hair curls at the back.
 The wave of hair starts at the root but sometimes it doesn’t become visible until your hair reaches a certain length.
 Should this be the case, it is best to try to make your hairstyle with a straightening iron.
 This will solve your problem in most cases.

-Combing your hair can also be a solution.
+Combing with a great comb your hair can also be a solution.
 Comb your hair before you go to bed and make a morning ritual out of it.
 Another cause for curling your hair at the back can also be because your hair is exactly the length it needs to be to rest on the nape of your neck.
 When your hair rests on the nape of the neck, you’ll notice your hair will curl outwards on that spot.
 If this is the case, then there is nothing really wrong because it is only about length.
 As soon as your hair gets longer, you’ll go over the critical point and your hair will fall straight down again just how you like it.